mannyrobin/mvo-learning/README.md

 2. Create `.env` with and populate with needed variables.
 3. Run `composer update` to pull plugins and dependencies.
 4. Activate Beaver Builder, Beaver Themer, and the Hip Med Child Theme
+5. Find file `start-content.xml` in the hip-bb-theme directory.
+Import that file into your project with the WordPress Importer.

 ### Other Info
 - Try to work mostly with hip-med-child, Beaver Builder, and Beaver Themer.